Live Virtual Programs

 Programs

-• Programs are presented via Nearpod and Zoom and can be customized for your students and curriculum needs.
+• Programs are presented via Zoom (many featuring Google Slides) and can be customized for your students and curriculum needs.

 • Programs align with National Council for the Social Studies standards to build content knowledge and critical thinking.